This article contains spoilers for the films Phantom Thread (2017) and My Cousin Rachel (2017).

 Paul Thomas Anderson wrote and directed Phantom Thread, and he shot it on film.
 Daniel Day- Lewis said he will retire from film after Phantom Thread.
 Phantom Thread makes a fitting swan song for Day- Lewis.
-I believe Reynolds Woodcock is Daniel Day- Lewis: a soft- spoken, intense man deeply committed to his craft.
+I believe his character Reynolds Woodcock is Daniel Day- Lewis: a soft- spoken, intense man deeply committed to his craft.

 Reynolds Woodcock makes dresses.
 He makes sumptuous, elegant, high- fashion dresses worn by princesses, politicos and socialites in 1950s London.
-Woodcock gets the praise for his glorious work, but women run the House of Woodcock.
+Woodcock gets praise for his glorious work, but women run the House of Woodcock.
 He employs a handful of dedicated seamstresses.
 He adopts muses for a couple of months before politely dismissing them.
-His sister, Cyrill Woodcock, runs the show.
+His sister, Cyrill Woodcock, runs the business.
 Images of Woodcock’s deceased mother haunt him.
 Day-Lewis plays the only major male character in the film.
 The film shows Woodcock’s frailty, and the women holding him up.

 Enter Alma.
 At first, Alma seems like just another muse.
 Woodcock takes out his frustrations on Alma and creates a psychologically abusive relationship.
 But Alma takes it.
 And eventually, she throws it back.
 She forces Woodcock to see his dependence on women.
 She wants his babies and influence in his fashion company.
 And she gets everything she wants, in true Gone Girl fashion.